-E2 Visa Processing Time: Everything You Need to Know
+E2 Visa Processing Time: What to Expect

 The E2 visa is a powerful tool for investors and entrepreneurs too.
 With an E2 visa, you can start a business in the United States and run your business.
 For many investors, a primary consideration is how long it takes to process their visa.